-Key Audit Matter How our scope addressed this matter [Description of each key audit matter in accordance with ISA (UK) 701.
+[Description of each key audit matter in accordance with ISA (UK) 701.
 (Revised November 2019).
 The significant judgements made be the engagement team with respect to each key audit matter should be explained.
-The auditor should include a description of the most significant assessed risks of material misstatement, a summary of their response and any key observations arising in relation to those risks] [Explanation of how the scope addressed each key audit matter and was influenced by the auditor's application of materiality]
+The auditor should include a description of the most significant assessed risks of material misstatement, a summary of their response and any key observations arising in relation to those risks! misstatement, a summary of their response and any key observations arising in relation to those risks! missiatement, a summary of their response and any kev observations arising in relation to those risks?

+[Explanation of how the scope addressed each key audit matter and was influenced by the auditor's application of materiality]